transparentai-tech/cognitive-computing/docs/sdm/api_reference.md

 @property
 size() -> int
 ```
 Return the number of stored patterns.
+This includes all patterns passed to the `store()` method, even those that failed to activate any locations.

 ---